-The monthly average is computed at each grid cell by averaging all available daily values in the month for that grid cell.
+The monthly average is computed at each grid cell by averaging all available daily quality-controlled values in the month for that grid cell.
 A minimum of 20 days (10 for SMMR) is required for a valid monthly value.
 If a grid cell has fewer than 20 days with non-missing data, that grid cell is assigned the missing flag in the monthly field.
-No concentration threshold is used in the monthly fields.
-Monthly concentration values of less than 10% may occur because the average of a grid cell for a month may be lower.
+Monthly concentration values of less than 10% may occur because the average of a grid cell for a month may be lower but these concentrations are set to zero to maintain the 10% threshold.

-3.4.1.4 Regridding SMMR, SSM/I, and SMMIS
+3.4.1.4 Quality Control Procedures